William C. Goodridge: Entrepreneurship and financial success

 As their businesses thrived, Goodridge and his wife invested in commercial and residential real estate, including a former Lancastrian School building, which they donated to the African-American school.
 Having already developed a business center on the Centre square of York, in 1847 they sold that and built an even bigger one.
 Centre Hall was a five-story commercial property that rented space to a tavern, a band, and York's first newspaper, The Democrat.
 Their barbershop and store also moved to Centre Hall, they briefly ran an employment office there, and they rented out rooms on the third floor.
 It was the first 5-story building in York.

 Also in 1847, their oldest son Glenalvin J. Goodridge, who had been a teacher in the African-American school, took up Daguerreotype photography.
 Glenalvin initially studied under a traveling photographer who rented space in their old business center, then established his own practice.
 The top floor of the new Centre Hall was designed to house Glenalvin's "Skylight Studio", which became the longest-lasting early photography studio in York.
 Younger brothers Wallace and William also learned the photography business.
 The studio relocated to East Saginaw Michigan in 1863, where it operated until 1922.

 Goodridge businesses advertised via newspapers and in the City Directory.
 They incorporated wood engraved illustrations as well as poetry in their advertisements, which they sometimes combined, advertising multiple Goodridge businesses in a single column.
 Goodridge's use of ads dropped off in the 1850s, possibly in an effort to keep a lower profile following the Fugitive Slave Act.
-It is also possible that Goodridge's wife Eliza was the principal designer of their advertisements, as her death in 1852 also coincided with the reduction in advertising.
+It is also possible that Goodridge's wife Evalina was the principal designer of their advertisements, as her death in 1852 also coincided with the reduction in advertising.